This class is intended (in order of preference) for:

-(1) students of the BA Middle Eastern Studies who have successfully completed History of Middle East 1500-present;
+(1) students of the BA Middle Eastern Studies who have successfully completed the propedeutic exam of the BA Middle Eastern Studies;

-(2) premaster students for the MA Middle Eastern Studies and
+(2) premaster students for the MA Middle Eastern Studies;

 (3) students from other programmes.
 Please contact the coordinator of studies, Eli van Duijnen, to find out whether you can be admitted to this class.

 The course History and Culture of Modern Turkey builds on the course History of the Middle East 2 (1500-present), but with its exclusive focus on modern Turkish history profoundly deepens the knowledge gained in this general course.
 The course History and Culture of Modern Turkey also forms the second part of a specialized track on Turkish history and culture from 1300 to the present day.
 The first part of this track is the course Ottoman History and Culture.